 Each workstation in the main lab is configured with specialty hardware and software for text processing, analysis and visualization, including data mining, QDA and scripting tools, e-book applications, robust XML editors and multimedia development tools.
 The lab also houses a high-performance liquid-cooled gaming tower, affectionately known as “Big Daddy”.
 Video and audio output from this lab can be streamed into the game lab for large-scale visualization.

 The game lab is our primary visualization and collaboration facility, as well as a comfortable space for game playing and testing within a group environment.
-The room is equipped with dual 94″ Smart Boards and projectors, a variety of gaming consoles, experimental haptic controllers, VR gloves and goggles, and legacy gaming machines.
-The game library is stocked with hundreds of game titles, artistic hypertexts and interactive narratives.
+The room is equipped with dual 94″ Smart Boards and 3D projectors, VR gloves and goggles, a variety of legacy gaming consoles and titles, and experimental haptic controllers.
 Infrared cameras placed around the room and linked to a multi-channel DVR record gameplay for detailed activity analysis.
-An audio-video matrix allows input from anywhere in the Hypertext and Hypermedia Lab to be captured and streamed to observers elsewhere for remote study and analysis.
+An audio-video matrix allows input to be streamed to observers elsewhere in the lab for remote study and analysis.

-Designed as a library for the study of text in various forms (manuscript, printed and digital), the reading room houses various writing and reading technologies, including tablet computers, wireless slates, a microfilm scanner and document camera, numerous handheld and pen computing devices, and various ebook readers.
-It also contains a library of books and recent publications in the fields of digital texts, game studies and new media theory.
+Designed as a library for the study of text in various forms (manuscript, print, and digital), the reading room houses various writing and reading technologies, including slates, tablets, a microfilm scanner and document camera, numerous handheld and pen computing devices, and various ebook readers.
+It also holds a large library of original hypertext fiction and poetry, legacy reading machines, and books about digital textuality, game studies, and new media theory.

 Digital Rhetorics + Ethics Lab